KapitalWise/kw_sc_api_docs/_api/roborecommendation_get.md

 type: get
 description: Return an investment product based on the user's risk tolerence
 parameters:
+  - name: userId
+    content: The user for the fund is recommend
-  - name: questions
+  - name: questionId
-    content: Set of questionIds
+    content: The Id of the question
-  - name: answers
+  - name: answerId
-    content: Set of answerIds based on the selection in the same order as answer Ids
+    content: The selected answer Id
 content_markdown: |-
-  This call will return an investment fund based on the user's risk tolerence {: .info }
+  This call will return an investment fund based on the user's risk tolerance {: .info }
-  Investment fund based on the user's risk tolerence
+  Investment fund based on the user's risk tolerance
 left_code_blocks:
   - code_block: |-
       $.get("http://api.kapitalwise.com/robo/recommend", {
       "token": "YOUR_APP_KEY",
-      "questionIds":[1,2,3,4],
-      "answerIds": [2,3,1,4]
+      "userId":123,
+      "userResponses": [
+      {
+        "questionId": 1,
+        "answerId": 1
+      },
+      {
+        "questionId": 2,
+        "answerId": 3
+      }
+      {
+        "questionId": 3,
+        "answerId": 4
+      }]
       }, function(data) {
         alert(data);
       });